solita/solita.github.com/_posts/2020-03-27-simulating-a-pandemic-with-elixir.md

 Nodes will be placed in a grid.
 On every simulation tick, each infected person has a chance to infect each connected cell based on node distance.
 Each infected person also has a small chance (0.001%) to die on each tick.
-If there are enough infected persons at any given time (20% of the population) the death chance grows tenfold.
+If there are enough infected people at any given time (20% of the population) the chance of grows tenfold.

 Scaling up
 ----------